 There are many other options that you can read more about, and learn how they can be implemented in the official Google structured data documentation.

 ✅ Noindex and nofollow tags

 ✅ Structured data

-Links from other websites that link back to your web pages are an important ranking factor for search engines.
+Inbound links are an important ranking factor for search engines.
 However, it’s important to focus on quality over quantity.